Here is a step-by-step explanation on how to fill out our MS-Excel template:

 • The preferred source is “Commission based on IEA (International Energy Agency) data”.
 You can find the emission factors from the IEA here.

-• If you have selected “Other” as a source of electricity emission factor in column BB, please indicate in column BD which source you have used.
-Column BE “Alternative source” is only optional.
+- If you have selected “Other” as a source of electricity emission factor in column AH, please indicate in column AU which source you have been using.

-• Please enter in column BF “Electricity Emission Factor” the emission factor that you have used to calculate your indirect embedded emissions.
-The unit should be tCO2e per MWH.
+- Please enter in column AV “Electricity Emission Factor” the emission factor that you have been using to calculate your indirect embedded emissions.
+The unit should be tCO₂e per MWH.

-• Please enter in column BG your “Specific Indirect Embedded Emissions” that you have calculated for this product in tCO2e/t.
+- Please enter in column AW your “Specific Indirect Embedded Emissions” that you calculated for this product in tCO₂e /t.

 • Calculation: electricity consumed x electricity emission factor = indirect embedded emissions